-20 T.C.A. § 49-7-156 is Attachment F.

-Bible study.
+In 2016, the Kansas Legislature enacted K.S.A. §§ 60-5311 - 60-5313 in order to ensure that Kansas taxpayers' money would not be spent on unnecessary litigation resulting from its public universities misinterpreting existing policies - or adopting future policies - to exclude religious groups from campus because they had religious leadership requirements.
+In 2004, the CLS student chapter at Washburn School of Law had allowed an individual student to lead a Bible study.
 But it became clear that the student did not hold CLS's traditional Christian beliefs.
 CLS told the student he was welcome to attend future CLS Bible studies, but that he would not be allowed to lead them.
 Even though the student admitted that he disagreed with CLS's religious beliefs, he filed a "religious discrimination" complaint with the Washburn Student Bar Association, which threatened to penalize CLS for its refusal to allow a student who disagreed with its religious beliefs to lead its Bible study.
 Only after CLS filed a federal lawsuit did the Student Bar Association reverse course.

-4. The Oklahoma Legislature passed legislation similar to HIB 4436 in order to protect religious student associations at Oklahoma public universities.
+4. The Oklahoma Legislature passed legislation similar to HB 1724 in order to protect religious student associations at Oklahoma public universities.

-In 2011, the University of Oklahoma Student Association sent a memorandum to all registered student organizations that would prohibit religious student associations' religious leadership and membership criteria.21 After unwelcome publicity, the university disowned the attempt.
-In 2014, the Oklahoma Legislature enacted the "Exercise of Religion by Higher Education Students Act," 70 Okl.
-St. Ann. § 2119, to protect students' religious expression at Oklahoma universities and colleges.
-It protects religious student organizations from exclusion from state college campuses because of their religious expression or because they require their leaders to agree with the organizations' core religious beliefs.22
+In 2011, the University of Oklahoma Student Association sent a memorandum to all registered student organizations that would prohibit religious student associations' religious leadership and membership criteria.
+19 After unwelcome publicity, the university disavowed the student government's memorandum.
+In 2014, the Oklahoma Legislature enacted language similar to HB 1724.
+The "Exercise of Religion by Higher Education Students Act," 70 Okl.
+St. Ann. § 2119, protects students' religious expression at Oklahoma universities and colleges.
+It protects religious student organizations from exclusion from state college campuses because of their religious expression or because they require their leaders to agree with the organizations' core religious beliefs.
+20

-5. The Idaho Legislature passed legislation similar to HIB 4436 after Boise State University threatened to exclude religious student associations that required their leaders to share the associations' religious beliefs.
+5. The Idaho Legislature passed legislation similar to HB 1724 after Boise State University threatened religious student associations with exclusion.

 In 2008, the Boise State University student government threatened to exclude several religious organizations from campus, claiming that their religious leadership requirements were discriminatory.
 The BSU student government informed one religious group that its requirement that its leaders "be in good moral standing, exhibiting a lifestyle that is worthy of a Christian as outlined in the Bible" violated the student government's policy.
-The student government also found that the group's citation in its constitution of Matthew 18:15-17 also violated the policy.
-The student government informed a religious group that "not allowing members to serve as officers due to their religious beliefs" conflicted with BSU's policy.23 In response to a threatened lawsuit, BSU reversed course and agreed to allow religious organizations to maintain religious criteria for leaders.
+The student government also